dduyg/55/posts/attractor-fields-in-complex-systems.md

 Attractor fields are a valuable tool for analyzing and understanding complex systems, and visualizing them can help make sense of complex datasets, especially those with a high number of variables or dynamic and time-series data.
 Complex systems are constructed of many interacting parts that exhibit non-linear behaviors.
 Many real-world systems have also a high number of variables, making it challenging to understand the underlying patterns and relationships in the data.
 Attractors can help identify and understand the underlying patterns or structures in complex datasets.

 Attractors can be used to visualize complex high-dimensional data by projecting it onto a lower-dimensional spaces.
 In these cases, the attractor field provides a low-dimensional representation of the data that captures the underlying structure of the system.
 By identifying the underlying attractors that govern the behavior of the dynamical system, attractor fields can help reduce the complexity of high-dimensional data while preserving important patterns and relationships in the data, and can be used to predict future states of the system.

+While attractor fields and data science may seem unrelated, they can intersect in the context of complex dynamical systems with high-dimensional data.
+Machine learning models often seek to find attractors in high-dimensional data spaces in order to cluster similar data points together.
+In this case, the attractors are not explicitly referred to as such, but the concept is still relevant to the algorithms being used.

+For instance, attractor fields have been used in the development and improvement of self-organizing maps (SOMs).
+SOMs are a type of neural network that can be used to visualize high-dimensional data in a low-dimensional space.
+They work by mapping the data onto a grid of nodes, where each node represents a different region of the data space.
+By adjusting the connections between nodes over time, the SOM can learn to recognize patterns in the data and map them onto the grid.

+Overall, attractor fields provide a useful framework for data science, particularly in the analysis of complex systems and nonlinear dynamical systems.